 - Lack and movement and lethargy

 If you observe this sort of symptoms, especially in a tank having a co2 system, check the co2 level immediately and perform a water change as quickly as possible.
+Check our detailed article on signs of too much CO2 in an aquarium.

 co2 system is not for beginners.
 It requires extra time, effort, and cost to maintain appropriately.
 If you are a newbie and start a planted tank, I’ll suggest you choose plants that are happy with less food.
 That means they are low-light-demanding, and so natural co2 will be OK for them.